JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 }
 ```

-The same query as before—finding people who have moved from the US to Europe— is even more concise in SPARQL than it is in Cypher.
+The same query as before—finding people who have moved from the US to Europe—is even more concise in SPARQL than it is in Cypher.

 We discussed how CODASYL and the relational model competed to solve the problem of many-to-many relationships in IMS.
 At first glance, CODASYL’s network model looks similar to the graph model.
 Are graph databases the second coming of CODASYL in disguise?